ivangfr/springboot-jpa-studies/README.md

 # springboot-jpa-studies

-The goal of this project is to study `JPA Batch Processing` (i.e, insert/update/delete a set of records in a single command) and `JPA Locking`.
+The goal of this project is to study `JPA Batch Processing` (i.e., inserting, updating, or deleting a set of records in a single command) and `JPA Locking`.

 ## Proof-of-Concepts & Articles